Initiatives and Results

 Partners: Elevate Energy, Midwest Energy Efficiency Alliance

-This pilot trains real estate professionals in energy efficiency practices while studying the effectiveness of a residential energy scorecard.
+This pilot trains real estate professionals in energy efficiency practices, as well as tests a residential home energy scorecard to provide further energy information to prospective homebuyers.

 Partners: Elevate Energy, Presence Health Systems, Green & Healthy Homes Initiative